rajabatra/cmc-csci143/topic_11_indexes_advanced/README.md

             1. `example`, `examples`, `exemplary` all get converted to `exampl`
         1. stop word removal: remove short, non-semantic words

-        This makes search more "accurate"
+        This makes search more "accurate";
+        in this class, we are just focusing on speed

         ```
         postgres=# SELECT to_tsvector('english', 'this is a testing example');